orassayag/stream-images/README.md

 ### Prerequisites

-Run Visual Studio code, npm i for both projects, and npm start to the client, node index.js to the sever.
+Run Visual Studio code, npm i for both projects, and npm start to the client, node index.js to the server.
 Enjoy the magic :)

 ## Built With